node-lightning/node-lightning/docs/routines/createRemoteCommitmentTx.md

 -   `derivePubKeyFromBasepoint`
 -   `deriveRevocationPubKey`

-This method converts the channel object into a specific commitment transaction Constructs a commitment transaction for the counterparty by using the generic `createCommitmentTx` with values
+This method converts the channel object into a specific commitment transaction for the remote node.
+Specifically:

 -   Creates the `revocationPubKey` by call `deriveRevocationPubKey` using our `revocationBasePoint` and their `perCommitmentPoint`
 -   Creates the `localDelayedPubKey` by calling `derivePubKeyFromBasePoint` using their `delayedPaymentBasePoint` and their `perCommitmentPoint`